Designing an Effective PPE Program

 The organization's occupational health and safety policy should be a statement of principles and general rules which serve as guides to action.
 Senior management must be committed to ensuring that the policy and procedures are carried out.
 PPE programs must be, and must be seen to have equal importance with all other organizational policies, procedures, and programs.

-The appointment of a program coordinator will go a long way to ensuring the success of a program.The coordinator has the responsibility to ensure that each of the elements of a program is in place and operational.
+The appointment of a program coordinator will help to make sure the program is successful.The coordinator has the responsibility to make sure that each of the elements of a program is in place and operational.

-It would not be acceptable to gradually phase in a PPE program when there is a need to enter hazardous atmospheres, or where failure to use the equipment poses a significant risk of major injury.
+Note: It would not be acceptable to gradually phase in a PPE program when there is a need to enter hazardous atmospheres, or where failure to use the equipment poses a significant risk of injury.

 The greater the workers' involvement in all stages of the program, the smoother the program will be to implement and operate.
-Users must be told why the PPE is to be worn and trained how to properly use it.
+Users must be educated about why the PPE is to be worn and trained how to properly use it.
 The method of implementation affects the acceptance and effectiveness of the whole program.

 In addition, worker compliance with the PPE program is likely to be poor if a PPE device is unattractive, uncomfortable, or is imposed on the worker with little choice in the selection.
 Offer some flexibility in terms of various models or makes of the required PPE where possible (while maintaining appropriate protection).

 The protection provided will be dramatically reduced if workers remove the PPE for even short periods of time.
 The loss of protection during the periods when the PPE is not worn may easily outweigh the protection when it is used.

 For example, in order to get full benefit, hearing protectors must be worn all the time during noisy work.
 If hearing protectors are removed only for a short duration, the protection is substantially reduced.
 The following table gives a maximum protection provided for non-continuous use of an ideally fitted “100%” efficient hearing protector.

 Ear protectors must be used ALL THE TIME to get full benefit.